Frequently Asked Questions About Spousal Support

-You can apply for spousal support whether you are male or female, and regardless of whether you were in a heterosexual or same sex relationship.
+You can apply for spousal support whether you are male or female, regardless of your gender identity, and regardless of whether you were in a heterosexual or same sex relationship.

 Maybe.
-You may apply to the court for an order for spousal maintenance whether you were married to your partner or not.
-In Nova Scotia, you have to be living with your partner for at least two years before you can make an application for spousal maintenance under the Maintenance and Custody Act.
+You may apply to the court for an order for spousal support whether you were married to your partner or not.
+In Nova Scotia, you have to be living with your partner for at least two years before you can make an application for spousal support under the Parenting and Support Act.

-You should speak with a lawyer to see if it is likely that you will be awarded spousal maintenance.
+You should speak with a lawyer to see if it is likely that you will be awarded spousal support.

-You can apply for spousal support, regardless of whether you have children or not.
+You can apply for spousal support, regardless of whether or not you have children.
 If you do have children with the ex-partner from whom you are asking for spousal support, the payment of any child support takes priority over the payment of spousal support.

-You can negotiate with your former spouse or partner on this issue, and figure out spousal support payments on your own, if possible.
-If you reach an agreement on this issue with your former spouse or partner, you can have the spousal support arrangements included in a separation agreement, or you can include the agreement in your uncontested divorce orders.
+You can negotiate with your former spouse on this issue, and figure out spousal support payments on your own, if possible.
+If you reach an agreement on this issue with your former spouse, you can have the spousal support arrangements included in a separation agreement, or you can include the agreement in your uncontested divorce orders.
 Depending on where you live, there may be services like conciliation or mediation that can help both of you with this issue.
 You should always get independent legal advice, though, before signing any agreements.

 If you cannot reach an agreement with your former spouse or partner, you can ask the court to decide this issue.
-If you were not married to your partner, or are separated and not ready to divorce, and both of you live in Nova Scotia, you would deal with spousal maintenance under the Maintenance and Custody Act.
+If you were not married to your partner, or are separated and not ready to divorce, and both of you live in Nova Scotia, you would deal with spousal support under the Parenting and Support Act.
 If you are filing for divorce or in the middle of a divorce proceeding, you would deal with spousal support under the Divorce Act.

 If one of you lives in Nova Scotia, and the other person lives outside of Nova Scotia, and you are not divorcing at this time, you may have to use a different process, called the ‘ISO process,’ to apply for spousal support.

-Whether or not you are entitled to spousal support will depend on a number of different factors.
-The factors considered by the court may be different depending on whether you are using the Divorce Act or the Maintenance and Custody Act.
+Whether you are entitled to spousal support will depend on a number of different factors.
+The factors considered by the court may be different depending on whether you are using the Divorce Act or the Parenting and Support Act.